microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 In the event that you accidentally close the PowerShell window while logging is enabled, the 'Compliance Utility' disables logging the next time you start it.

+> **Note**
+>
+> When collecting basic [system information](#system-information), the message "'Terminal' wants to access data from other applications" may appear.
+Since no personal information is collected, only hardware and software data, it has no effect on how you confirm the message.

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>

 This parameter collects Information Protection labels, policies (with detailled actions and rules), auto-label policies and rules from your [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide) by using the [Exchange Online PowerShell module](#exchange-online-module).